CockroachDB Cloud Access Management (Authorization) Overview

 Note:

-The user who creates a new organization is assigned a combination of Org Administrator, Billing Coordinator, and Cluster Admin at the organization scope.
-Any of these roles may subsequently be removed, although another user must have the Org Administrator role and the Cluster Admin role at the organization scope, before either of those can be removed.
-This is to ensure that at least one user has each of these roles.
+Any of these roles may subsequently be removed by a user with both the Org Administrator role and the Cluster Admin role at the organization scope.
+This is to ensure that at least one user has both of these roles.

 To learn more, refer to Manage organization users.